EngineerLaxman/ToDo-List/README.md

 5.Workout Plan
 6.Diet Plan

-#Prerequisites
+Prerequisites

 You need a web browser to view and interact with the Todo List website.
 Open the index.html file in your web browser to view the application.

-#Project Structure
-index.html
-style.css
-script.js

-index.html: The main HTML file. style.css: The CSS file for styling. script.js: The JavaScript file for functionality.

-#Usage
+Usage

 Open the index.html file in a web browser.

 Use the input box to add new tasks.

-Open the workout.html file in a web browser. check the workout plan as shown
+To view the workout plan, open the workout.html file in a web browser.

-Open the diet.html file in a web browser. it will display the diet plan check the notes
+To view the diet plan, open the diet.html file in a web browser.

+Check the notes.

 Use the delete button to remove tasks.

-Contact
+Contact details

 Laxman Gaidhankar
 laxmangaidhankar44@gmail.com